 Our Dog Warden

-We have a dog warden, Simon Moore.
-He is an expert dog handler and will be walking through the forest, chatting to dog owners about some of the challenges of managing the forest, why it is important to keep your dogs under safe supervision and helping ensure the forest is a welcoming place for all.
+We have a dog warden, Simon, you will often see him in the forest and Woodside Green walking his dogs.
+He is an expert dog handler and will be chatting to dog owners about some of the challenges of managing the forest, why it is important to keep your dogs under safe supervision and helping ensure the forest is a welcoming place for all.

-Simon has a wealth of practical tips and will be handing out route maps and information on the Country Code, as well as keeping a handy supply of dog waste bags.
+Simon has a wealth of practical tips and will be handing out route maps and information on the Country Code, as well as keeping a handy supply of dog mess bags.

 " While you're out and about in the forest, please come and say "hello" and, whether you have a dog or not, feel free to ask any questions about the Countryside Code and how best to keep your dog and livestock safe"